Why Health Care Companies Should "Walk the Walk" When It Comes to DEI

 A 2019 study out of Brigham and Women’s, “Identification of Racial Inequities in Access to Specialized Inpatient Heart Failure Care at an Academic Medical Center,” found that Black and Latinx patients were less likely than white patients to be admitted to cardiology for heart failure care and more likely to be admitted to general medicine.

 Research during the pandemic also elucidated inequities.
 LGBT people reported experiencing worry and stress from the pandemic at a higher rate than non-LGBT people (74% vs. 49%).
-People of color in the U.S. have had higher rates of infection, hospitalization and death due to COVID-19, according to data from the CDC.
+People of color in the U.S. have had higher rates of infection, hospitalization, and death due to COVID-19, according to data from the CDC.
 As of April 2021, Black and Hispanic people were less likely to have received a COVID-19 vaccine than white people, which may highlight a lack of linguistic and cultural relevancy in vaccine promotion efforts.

 “I wouldn't say there's intentional discrimination, but I think we have to accept that there are reasons why people are not treated the same,” Dr. Caballero says.
 “We definitely have biases (conscious and unconscious) that are part of our own development, and the system does not have the infrastructure to treat all patients equally.
 The reality is these things are happening and they could be addressed.”